patricknasralla/react-snowpack-template/README.md

 * Immer as a standard dependency - because you're gonna use Immer, guaranteed.
 * Global store powered by Zustand with Immer as middleware so that all state changes occur through Immer.
 Sweet!
 * CSS Modules out of the box

-For added Firestore functionality and hooks, merge in the `/firestore` branch before you start development.
+* Basic implementation of Firestore in React.